 The Kimberley Process (KP) is a joint government, industry and civil society initiative whose objective is to stem the flow of conflict diamonds, especially those used by rebel movements to finance wars against legitimate governments.

 DDI is a member of the Kimberley Process with an Independent Observer Status, and exercises several functions within the KP.

 DDI is a member of the Working Group on Alluvial Artisanal Production (WGAAP), promoting the integration of development solutions alongside KP regulatory requirements by member countries, and assisting with the formalization of artisanal diamond mining.

-At the KP Plenary in November 2012, DDI helped to draft, develop and promote the adoption of the Washington Declaration on “Improving Internal Controls over Alluvial Diamond Production.”
+DDI seeks to assist member countries to implement the Washington Declaration on “Improving Internal Controls over Alluvial Diamond Production.”
 The declaration focuses on two goals: enhance the formalization of artisanal mining and improve the social conditions in artisanal and small-scale mining (ASM) communities.
-It includes a series of recommendations seeking to improve traceability, regulation, and enforcement as well as greater economic security and sustainable development in artisanal mining communities.

-DDI also serves as a provisional member of the Working Group on Monitoring (WGM).
-The WGM manages the peer-review process of the KP, organizes review visits and conducts the assessment of annual reports, in order to ensure full compliance to the KPCS by member countries.
+DDI also serves as a member of the Working Group on Monitoring (WGM).
+The WGM manages the peer-review process of the KP, organizes review visits and conducts the assessment of annual reports, in order to ensure full compliance to the Kimberley Process Certification Scheme (KPCS) by member countries.

 Kimberley Process Regional Approach

-DDI has assumed the coordinating role of the Kimberley Process Technical Assistance program, facilitating an exchange of technical assistance between KP member countries.
+DDI coordinates the KP Technical Assistance program, facilitating an exchange of knowledge and practice between KP members.